 At an estimated cost of $940m, it is one of the world’s most expensive cruise ships.
 Its sister vessel Quantum of the Seas was launched and delivered in 2014.

 Royal Caribbean signed a contract for another vessel of the same class with Meyer Werft in May 2013.
-A €637m ($876m) loan was acquired by Royal Caribbean in December 2013 for the construction of the third ship, which will be delivered in mid-2016.
+A €637m ($876m) loan was acquired by Royal Caribbean in December 2013 for the construction of the third ship, Ovation of the Seas, which was delivered in April 2016.
 Hermes provided 95% of the loan.

 The ship features 16 passenger decks, with a passenger capacity of 4,180 and crew capacity of 760.
 It is fitted with 14 elevators for the movement of passengers between the decks.

 Facilities on the top deck include a glass-canopied solarium pool for adults, an outdoor pool, a new indoor pool with operable roof and a children’s aqua park called the H2O Zone.
 It also features a 40ft-long surf simulator and a rock-climbing wall measuring 40ft above the deck.

 Other passenger facilities include a library, a workshop area for holding lecturers, demonstrations, arts and crafts, a music hall, a casino, bars and billiards.

 The advanced Quantum-class vessel features the north star; a jewel-shaped glass capsule above the top deck, which can hold 14 people and rises 300ft above the ocean providing guests with 360° views of the sea.